-A unified representation[3] of various transformations allows the compiler to explore an optimisation space in a systematic manner.
-Various representations have been purposed, among them is the Unified Transformation Framework (UTF)[10].
-It presents a unified and systematic representation of iteration reordering transformations and their arbitrary combinations, which aims to improve memory locality and explore parallelism.
+A unified representation (Bastoul et al. (2003)) of various transformations allows the compiler to explore an optimisation space in a systematic manner.
+Various representations have been purposed, among them is the Unified Transformation Framework (UTF) (Kelly and Pugh (1993)).
+It presents a unified and systematic representation of iteration reordering transformations and their arbitrary combinations, which aim to improve memory locality and explore parallelism.
 This results in a large and complex optimisation space for a compiler to explore, as demonstrated later.

 Java's architecture independent design makes it ideal for software development in a modern computing environment.
 However, this means that Java is frequently unable to deliver high performance.
-Many approaches[1][2][4][16] have been proposed to improve Java's runtime performance.
-In [14], we show the performance improvement available for loop reordering transformations on Java programs.
+Many approaches (Adl-Tabatabai et al. (1998), Alpern et al. (1999), Bik and Gannon (1997), Moreira et al. (1998)) have been proposed to improve Java's runtime performance.
+In Long and O'Boyle (2001), we show the performance improvement available for loop reordering transformations on Java programs.